Filter Content

 Masses

 Each Religious Education class will also cohost a Wednesday morning Mass at 8am in our chapel.
 This Mass occurs during term time and is a Parish Mass, so it is open to all.
 The Mass finishes before the 8.40am bell.
 Religious Education teachers will email a notice to families prior to their allocated Mass, and we encourage attendance.
-Upcoming Masses will be hosted by our Year 10 & 11 students.
+Upcoming Masses will be hosted by our year 9 and 8 students.

 Also, if you would like to join in other Parish services, the Catholic Parish of Bundaberg advertises Mass times at https://www.bundabergcatholic.net.au/mass-prayer/